Bounded-memory adjusted scores estimation in generalized linear models with large data sets: Demonstration: Diverted US flights in 2000

-Despite that the memory requirements for this data set are manageable by the available memory of modern laptops, testing for data separation by solving, for example, the \citet{konis:2007} linear programs is computationally demanding.
+The reasons we choose this data set for the demonstration of bounded-memory fitting procedures are data availability (data is publicly available with an permissive license), reproducibility (the data set is manageable in average- to high-memory hardware configurations, even when copying takes place, so that the majority of readers can reproduce the numerical results using the scripts we provide in the Supplementary Material), and occurrence of infinite estimates in a data set that is orders of magnitude larger than the data sets used in published work and software on data separation and infinite ML estimates in binomial-response GLMs.
+For the latter, testing for data separation by solving, for example, the \citet{konis:2007} linear programs is computationally demanding.
 For example, the \texttt{detect\_infinite\_estimates()} method of the {\tt detectseparation} R package did not complete even after 12 hours of computation on a 2021 MacBook Pro with an Apple M1 Max chip and 64 GB RAM.